Kinyadoreen/The-Cozy-Nook/README.md

    bash
    git clone https://github.com/yourusername/cozy-nook.git

-2. Open any .html file in a browser to view pages locally.
+2. Open index.html file in a browser to view pages locally.
 3. Customize css/styles.css and js/scripts.js as needed.
 4. Replace Formspree form ID and Google reCAPTCHA site key with your own in contact.html.
 5. Deploy on GitHub Pages, Netlify, or your favorite host!